Actindo-AG/Documentation/ActindoWorkFlow/Operation/09_TrackWorkflowProcess.md

 ## Check the logs

-The log can be checked to identify issues that may be caused by a faulty workflow configuration or other issues with the process.
+The logs can be checked to identify issues that may be caused by a faulty workflow configuration or other issues with the process.

 #### Prerequisites